50+ European Alternatives to US Tech: The Privacy-First Business Stack

 Recommended

 Odoo 🇧🇪 is the European ERP heavyweight.
-Belgian-built, EUR 650M revenue, $5.3B valuation, 16 million+ users across 170,000+ enterprise customers.
-The Community Edition is fully open source (LGPLv3) and self-hostable.
-Enterprise starts at $24.90/user/month and includes a CRM, accounting, inventory, manufacturing, HR, and dozens more modules.
-If you need a single platform to run your business, Odoo is the European answer to SAP and Oracle.
-The trade-off: Odoo's all-in-one approach means you're committing to their ecosystem.
-Migration from Salesforce or SAP takes weeks, not hours, and you'll want a parallel run period.
+Belgian-built, EUR 650M in revenue, valued north of EUR 7B, with more than 16 million users across 170,000-plus enterprise customers.
+The Community Edition is open source under LGPLv3 and self-hostable.
+Enterprise starts at €24.90 per user a month and bundles a CRM, accounting, inventory, manufacturing, HR, and dozens more modules.
+Want one platform to run the whole business on?
+Odoo is the European answer to SAP and Oracle.
+The catch is that all-in-one means all-in: you're committing to their world.
+Moving over from Salesforce or SAP takes weeks, not hours, and you'll want to run both side by side for a while.

 Invoicing and accounting